-Vesicoureteric reflux (VUR) is the term for abnormal flow of urine from the bladder into the upper urinary tract and is typically a problem encountered in young children.
+Vesicoureteric reflux (VUR) is the term for abnormal flow of urine from the bladder into the upper urinary tract and is typically encountered in young children.

 For grading of vesicoureteric reflux, please refer to vesicoureteric reflux grading.

-The incidence of UTI is 8% in females and 2% in males 2.
-Out of all UTI affected children, incidence of VUR is at ~ 25-40%.
+The incidence of urinary tract infection is 8% in females and 2% in males 2.
+Among children with urinary tract infections, incidence of vesicouretic reflux rises to ~ 25-40%.

 Vesicoureteric reflux may be an isolated abnormality or associated with other congenital anomalies including:

-The primary diagnostic procedure for evaluation of vesicoureteric reflux is a voiding cystourethrogram (VCUG), which however requires bladder catheterisation and distention of the bladder.
-This typically causes significant discomfort to the patient, requiring immobilisation of one form or another.
-In addition as it is a fluoroscopic examination it requires ionising radiation, the dose of which varies greatly depending on the equipment and technique used.
+The primary diagnostic procedure for evaluation of vesicoureteric reflux is a voiding cystourethrogram (VCUG), which however requires bladder catheterization and distention of the bladder.
+This can cause discomfort to the patient but is usually well tolerated if patients are carefully selected and families counseled prior to the study.
+Patients unsuitable for the catheterization may need to undergo cystoscopy as an alternative.
+In addition, as it is a fluoroscopic examination it requires ionizing radiation, the dose of which varies greatly depending on the equipment and technique used.

 As such other methods for assessing vesicoureteric reflux are being evaluated.
 These include:

 - nuclear medicine studies - such as MAG3, a useful screening tool in older patients

 However, an anatomical assessment of the vesicoureteric junction is needed to help determine the appropriate therapy.